The Studio School opened in 1971 in the heart of New York City’s Greenwich Village as a

-In fact, the name “Studio” is as apt for the school today as it was originally, almost half a century ago.
+The name “Studio” is as apt for the school today as it was originally, over half a century ago.
 Evoking an artist’s workshop, it signifies a place where freedom to grapple with important issues of thought, feeling, and ideas is guided into meaningful experiences and enduring expression—a place where children learn to make effective choices and active contributions while growing toward self-fulfillment and a positive role in the world, and finally, a place where the concept that we all learn from one another is kept in mind each day.

-As an outgrowth of our Mothers’ and Fathers’ Groups, over 35 years ago, Ms. Rotter created a Toddler Program for families with young children.
+As an outgrowth of our Mothers’ and Fathers’ Groups, Ms. Rotter created a Toddler Program for families with young children.
 In 2000, parents, students, and teachers all saw the need to grow the school and added grades seven and eight, thus creating a complete middle school program.

 After moving to the Upper West Side in the late 1970s and leasing spaces on 79th Street and 86th Street, the School moved in 1987 to a larger facility on West 95th Street, where they leased for 20 years.
 Seeking a permanent home of our own, Ms. Rotter was the inspirational leader behind the capital campaign to purchase two adjoining townhouses and the visionary in the conception and renovation of these buildings.